Mirage20/DistributedFileSearch/README.md

         'node.ip'          : IPv4 address of the node
-        'node.port'        : Port number of the node (Unset this parameter to pick a random port) 'node.username'    : Username used to register with bootstrap server 'file.list'        : Name of the text file which contains file names.
-                             Must located where the Main class is present (default is 'file_names.txt') 'listener.timeout' : Timeout of the message listener.
+        'node.port'        : Port number of the node (Unset this parameter to pick a random port) 'node.username'    : Username used to register with bootstrap server 'file.list'        : Name of the text file which contains file names Must located where the Main class is present (default is 'file_names.txt') 'query.list'       : Name of the text file which contains benchmark queries Must located where the Main class is present (default is 'queries.txt') 'listener.timeout' : Timeout of the message listener 'benchmark.timeout': Waiting time for successful query response when benchmarking

  - The file_names.txt is used for store file list.
 Each file name should start in a new line.
+ - The queries.txt is used for store benchmark queries.
+Each query should start in a new line.

 TEAM MEMBERS